Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     4,
     none,
     none,
     "Choose an ally.
-You and that ally immediately attempt an Attack (the Talent) against a chosen enemy.", ),
+You and that ally immediately each perform 1 Attack against a chosen enemy.
+The ally's free Attack does not consume their turn.", ),

   talent("Adrenaline Rush", 2, none, none, "Sacrifice 25% Max HP to gain 2 AP immediately.
 Cannot reduce HP below 1."),